Meet Our Staff

 Jack holds a Bachelor of Music degree from the University of Massachusetts at Amherst, where he majored in Theory, with a concentration in piano.
 He holds a Diploma in Church Music, awarded by the Standing Commission on Music of the Episcopal Church to those completing the Leadership Program for Musicians serving small congregations.

 Jack has studied at the Westminster Choir College, Princeton, NJ, and at the Church Music Institute at Shenandoah University, Winchester VA.
 He also has sung in several area choirs, including the Masterworks Chorale, Lexington, MA, and the choir of Church of the Redeemer, Chestnut Hill, MA.

 Jack invites all who are interested in learning more about singing in the choir at St. John's to contact him, either by phone at 781-329-2442, or via email at

-Our Nursery is staffed on Sunday mornings at 10:00 a.m., mid- September through mid-June.
-Katie is a recent grad of Westfield State University and a long time parishioner of St. John's.
+Our Nursery is staffed on Sunday mornings at 10:00 a.m., mid-September through mid-June.
+Imelda has lots of experience working with children and is a parishioner of St. John's.
 She loves working with pre-school children and will provide a nurturing and safe environment for our little ones!

 Shelley is a native of Millis, MA.
 She brings with her a very strong background in both customer service and administrative assistance.
 She's looking forward to meeting everyone.
 If you'd like to contact Shelley, please email to